 What’s your favorite good bad movie?
-Everyone has one, be it an adaptation that was botched between the page and the screen or a picture with horrible execution that resulted in a ruined premise.
-The fundamental truth of these movies that failed to deliver but are still loved by some is that they could've been much, much better.
+Everyone has one, be it an adaptation that was botched between page and screen, or a film with horrible execution that ruined the premise.
+The fundamental truth of these movies that failed to deliver (but are still loved by some) is that they could've been much, much better.

 Hollywood is littered with failed films that should have worked.
-It seems like every year gifts a handful of awful movies with great ideas, films in which flashes of brilliance are lost in a sea of mediocrity.
-In the wide world of cinema, there are few things more depressing than movies that could've been great but turned out crap, because you can see the greatness within them, trapped, forever unable to get free.
+It seems like every year gives us a handful of awful movies with great ideas, but whose flashes of brilliance are lost in a sea of mediocrity.
+Few things are more depressing than movies that could've been great but turned out crap, because you can see the greatness within them, trapped, forever unable to get free.
 In some ways it's worse than a movie that's terrible in every way, because at least those aren't wasting potential.

-Then, some dillhole decided to make a movie starring Shaquille O'Neal in the lead, because John Henry Irons is a tall fella, get it?
-Never mind that casting a slow-talking basketball player as a brilliant scientist is an even sillier concept than casting him as a genie - Steel is a mess from start to finish.
+Then, some dillhole decided to make a movie starring Shaquille O'Neal in the lead.
+Never mind that casting a professional athlete as a brilliant scientist is an even sillier concept than casting him as a genie - Steel is a mess from start to finish.

-O'Neal sucks, his supporting cast (including villain Judd Nelson) is static, and the story is so predictable not even one of the great NBA players of all time, clad in laughable metal armor, can get a rise out of the audience.
-It's a seriously terrible movie that's not even bad enough to be funny.
+O'Neal is awful, his supporting cast (including villain Judd Nelson) is static, and the story is so predictable that not even one of the greatest NBA players of all time, clad in laughable metal armor, can get a rise out of the audience.
+It's a seriously terrible movie that's not even bad enough to be funny.973290Should've been better?

 There may not be enough time left on Earth to fully explain how great a sin Brett Ratner committed with X-Men: The Last Stand.
-Following two wonderful installments from Bryan Singer (who was off disappointing fans with Superman Returns), The Last Stand simultaneously mutilates two of the comic world's most acclaimed story lines.
+Following two wonderful installments from Bryan Singer (who was off disappointing fans with Superman Returns instead of concluding a possible trilogy), The Last Stand simultaneously mutilates two of the comic world's most acclaimed storylines.

 The studio cycled through a number of directors before Ratner finally signed on.
 Those who turned the role down or left the project include Darren Aronofsky, Joss Whedon, Zack Snyder, and Matthew Vaughn.
 Yet Ratner can't take full credit for The Last Stand - co-writers Simon Kinberg and Zak Penn deserve equal billing in the credits of this catastrophe.
 Together, they concocted the idea of blending the Phoenix saga with a story about a cure for mutants.

-What could have been two or three movies worth of content was rushed out the door with middling effort and a Michael Bay-like reliance on spectacle-over-character.
-This mentality directly contradicts the thoughtful social commentary, philosophical insight, and contained action set pieces.
+What could have been two or three movies' worth of content was rushed out the door with middling effort and a Michael Bay-like reliance on spectacle-over-character.
+This mentality directly contradicts the thoughtful social commentary, philosophical insight, and contained action setpieces.1,501497Should've been better?

-Add to that background insanity the fact that the manimal costumes used by the extras - some of which were homeless rainforest dwellers, by the way - were really sad, and that visionary underground sci-fi director Richard Stanley, who conceptualized the film and wrote the script, was fired and replaced by dgaf tyrant John Frankenheimer, and you’ve got a sad, limp interpretation of one of Wells’s most thought-provoking novels.
+To add to that background insanity, the manimal costumes used by the extras - some of whom were homeless rainforest dwellers, by the way - were really sad, and underground sci-fi director Richard Stanley, who conceptualized the film and wrote the script, was fired and replaced by John Frankenheimer.
+The result was a sad, limp interpretation of one of Wells’s most thought-provoking novels.633212Should've been better?